Coquille Valley Cinema

 Front of theater

 This former theater building, constructed as the Liberty Theatre opened in the middle of 1921.
 Following a remodel, it reopened on October 10, 1931 as the New Liberty Theatre.
 It was remodeled again on May 31, 1936.
 It was closed as the Coquille Valley Cinema in the late-1950’s or early-1960’s.
-It is currently used as a private residence.
+It was converted into a private residence and was demolished by 2024.

 Contributed by Ken Layton